 6.1 EU NCER Article 43 states the general principles for compliance testing.
 Articles 44 to 49 describe the testing requirements and these are summarised below for User’s and Defence Service Providers in respect of defensive measures.

-6.2 In accordance with Article 43(2) of the EU NCER NGESO has prepared a Test Plan which details how compliance and compliance testing is assessed against the EU NCER.
+6.2 In accordance with Article 43(2) of the EU NCER NESO has prepared a Test Plan which details how compliance and compliance testing is assessed against the EU NCER.

-6.3 Demand Response Providers who deliver a demand response service to NGESO shall execute a demand response test after 2 consecutive unsuccessful responses in real operation, or at least every year as provided for in DRSC11.7 of the Grid Code.
+6.3 Demand Response Providers who deliver a demand response service to NESO shall execute a demand response test after 2 consecutive unsuccessful responses in real operation, or at least every year as provided for in DRSC11.7 of the Grid Code.

 6.4 User’s and Non-Embedded Customers who deliver a low frequency demand disconnection service, shall execute regular low frequency demand disconnection tests in accordance with Grid Code CC/ECC.A.5.4.

-6.5 Transmission Licensees, Network Operators and Non-Embedded Customers in coordination with NGESO shall execute regular testing on Low Frequency Demand Disconnection relays implemented on their installations as provided for in Grid Code CC/ECC.A.5.4.
+6.5 Transmission Licensees, Network Operators and Non-Embedded Customers in coordination with NESO shall execute regular testing on Low Frequency Demand Disconnection relays implemented on their installations as provided for in Grid Code CC/ECC.A.5.4.

-6.6 NGESO, Transmission Licensees, Network Operators and CUSC Parties shall test their communication systems at least every year as provided for in Grid Code CC/ECC.6.5.4.4.
+6.6 NESO, Transmission Licensees, Network Operators and CUSC Parties shall test their communication systems at least every year as provided for in Grid Code CC/ECC.6.5.4.4.

-6.7 NGESO, Transmission Licensees, Network Operators and CUSC Parties shall test the backup power supplies of their communication systems at least every 5 years as provided for in Grid Code CC/ECC.6.5.4.4.
+6.7 NESO, Transmission Licensees, Network Operators and CUSC Parties shall test the backup power supplies of their communication systems at least every 5 years as provided for in Grid Code CC/ECC.6.5.4.4.

-6.8 NGESO and Transmission Licensees shall test the capability of main and backup power sources to supply its main and backup control rooms at least every year.
+6.8 NESO and Transmission Licensees shall test the capability of main and backup power sources to supply its main and backup control rooms at least every year.

-6.9 NGESO and Transmission Licensees shall test the transfer procedure for moving from the main control room to the backup control room at least every year.
+6.9 NESO and Transmission Licensees shall test the transfer procedure for moving from the main control room to the backup control room at least every year.
 For Transmission Licensees these requirements are provided for in STCP-06-4 (Contingency Arrangements).

-6.10 NGESO and User’s shall ensure their systems are capable of handling the large volumes of data that would be expected to occur during emergency circumstances such as loss of significant volumes of demand.
+6.10 NESO and User’s shall ensure their systems are capable of handling the large volumes of data that would be expected to occur during emergency circumstances such as loss of significant volumes of demand.

 Plan Implementation

-Article 12 of the EU NCER, provides for the implementation of the System Defence Plan, NGESO shall notify all those parties defined in Appendix A of this System Defence Plan of their obligations.
+Article 12 of the EU NCER, provides for the implementation of the System Defence Plan, NESO shall notify all those parties defined in Appendix A of this System Defence Plan of their obligations.

 Plan Review

-EU NCER Article 50 requires NGESO to review the System Defence Plan to assess its effectiveness at least every five years.
+EU NCER Article 50 requires NESO to review the System Defence Plan to assess its effectiveness at least every five years.

 The review will consider at least: